Staying Power

 Unreleased

-The demo version of Under Pressure.
+Feel Like is a demo version of Under Pressure.
 The track features the same backing guitar work by Brian, but is missing the famous bassline.
-Lyrics are completely different and in no way resemble the final Under Pressure.
-Lyrics basically deal with love and love breaking up.
+The lyrics are completely different and in no way resemble the final Under Pressure.
+The lyrics basically deal with love and love breaking up.
 Freddie's vocals are still early and serve as a guide for his eventual final vocals (which never happened with these lyrics).
-Worth seeking out for to compare with the final version.
+This demo is worth seeking out just to compare with the final product.